Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Suspension Bridge.md

 How does it work?
 Have one child stand in the middle of the bridge.
 Their weight is pushing down on the roadway.
 What holds up the roadway?
 It's hanging from the sagging rope.
 Pushing and pulling forces - the rope is being pulled.
 Trace tension in rope over the piers and down into the ground.
 Get them to touch the various cables feel the different tensions.
 Ropes are anchored to the ground by the stakes so they have something to pull on.
 What would happen if we took out the stakes?
 Which way do the wooden piers get pushed (down into the ground).

-Why do we have the rope sagging and not taught horizontal?
+Why do we have the rope sagging and not taut horizontal?
 Use a seperate rope with a weight in the middle.
 One child holds each end.
 Ask them to raise the weight into the air by pulling on the ends of the cable.
 Need to pull very hard to get the rope horizontal.
 Why?
 Because they're pulling sideways but they're trying to pull the weight upwards.
 So most of their pulling is wasted.
 Much easier if the rope is sagging.

 Because the rope is sagging, we need these big wooden piers to hold it up.
 We don't want the whole roadway to sag though - cars would have to drive up to the top of the pier and down and up and down again - very silly!
 We want a flat roadway.
 So we hang the flat roadway from the sagging rope.